sage-code/maj/numerals.md

 **notes:**

 Symbols are nouns so they end with "a".
 We will learn later this can be changed in "e" to make plural.

-This is possible for all symbols.
+una ipa = one dot
+due ipe = two dots

 ## Numbers